isliese/isliese/README.md

-## Hi there 👋\nI'm Chanran Kim working for the world
+## Hi there 👋
+I'm Chanran Kim working for the world

 🔭 I’m currently at CSUF
 🌱 Major: AI Engineering | Computer Science